jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

   }
   ```

-_jqwik_ currently supports seven types of lifecycle hooks:
+_jqwik_ currently supports eight types of lifecycle hooks:

 - `SkipExecutionHook`
 - `BeforeContainerHook`
 - `AfterContainerHook`
+- `AroundContainerHook`
 - `AroundPropertyHook`
 - `AroundTryHook`
 - `ResolveParameterHook`
 - `RegistrarHook`

-The first five form a category of their own;
+The first six form a category of their own;
 they are [lifecycle execution hooks](#lifecycle-execution-hooks).

 #### Lifecycle Execution Hooks